ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 and the location in the sentence (as a match variable or position index).
 Replacing a word does not make it visible to pattern matching.
 It is merely what will be retrieved (for both original and canonical).

-### `^addwordAfter(word _0)`
+### `^addwordAt(word canonical _0)`

-Inserts word into sentence after the position of given match variable.
+Inserts word into sentence at the position of given match variable, moving what was there one farther over.
-The second argument designates a position, and can be a match variable name or something that evaluates into a word index.
+The second argument designates the canonical to use and the third is a a position, and can be a match variable name or something that evaluates into a word index.
 Does not alter pos-tagging or parsing and does not mark itself.
 You can use ^mark to cause marking to happen.
+Fails if sentence is already full to brim with words.

 ### `^position ( how matchvariable )`